Get my #1 Sensitive Soul's Power Pack. It's Free!

 Embracing My Support System

 In addition to being blessed with family, friends and colleagues who love me for who I am, I consider myself the most fortunate woman in the world because I get to be married to the funniest, quirkiest, most laid back, loving and compassionate man in the world.
 He’s crazy talented too (as evidenced by this gorgeous website that he designed, coded and photographed for me!).
-My husband Shaun and I have been dating since we were 17 years old, and will soon celebrate our 15th wedding anniversary.
+My husband Shaun and I have been dating since we were 17 years old, and recently celebrated our 16th wedding anniversary.
 He created a safe space for me to begin to flourish as my authentically sensitive self at an age when I needed it the most.
 He’s my rock, my best friend and my inspiration.
 And while we drive each other nuts sometimes (I more than him… especially when I sit next to him and tell him what to do when he’s designing stuff for me), our relationship, just like life, is most perfect in its imperfections.

 Ten years ago, I created Campus Calm® to help young women lead happier, healthier lives.
 After years serving the campus community and the opportunity to leave a legacy to them through my gold-medal winning book Campus Calm University, countless articles and blog posts, interns I had the honor to mentor, my Campus Lead Her Success Kit, keynote presentations and workshops at college women’s leadership conferences across the United States and my TEDx Talk, my heart is calling me to grow!

 I’m taking a leap of faith and honoring my heart’s message.
-I’m reinventing myself with this new coaching brand and expanded vision to serve clients who are highly sensitive AND motivated to lead a different life like me!
+I’m reinventing myself with this new coaching brand and expanded vision to serve clients who are sensitive AND motivated to lead a different life like me!